-- Operation Protocol: To ensure the health of our employees and volunteers, we decentralized the purchase of medicines and medical supplies, adopted direct delivery, adjusted activities and decided on work from home for the fund raising, communication, knowledge and administration departments. - Financial Liquidity Protocol of the Institution: We decided to postpone the second phase of the construction of our center of excellence and to discontinue the product sector that had been in deficit, aiming at protecting the cash and focusing on our main activity.
-In addition to that, we have opted for the deferral of taxes to meet government standards.
+- Operation Protocol: To ensure the health of our employees and volunteers, we have adjusted activities and decided on work from home for the fund raising, communication, knowledge, and finance departments. - Protocol for Financial Liquidity: We postponed the second phase of the construction of our center of excellence, we closed the Products Department (Anzol) that had had deficit in the previous three years, we performed tax deferral in compliance with government regulations.
+The purpose of all these actions was to protect the cash and focus on our main activity.